slint-ui/slint/docs/langref/src/properties.md

 }
 ```

-In addition to the existing properties, you may define extra properties.
-In
+In addition to the existing properties, define extra properties by specifying the
-additon to the property name you must also specify the type of the property
-and optionally a default value:
+name, the type, and optionally a default value:

 ```slint,no-preview
 export component Example {